mars0i/masonclj/README.md

-# masonclj
+masonclj

-[TO ADD: documentation on `make-properties`.]
+===

-A very small library to ease use of MASON with Clojure.
-It provides the `masonclj.params/defparams` macro, for use in a Clojure source file that's intended to subclass MASON's `sim.engine.SimState` (which will be done, along with other things, by `defparams`).
+A very small library that provides functions and macros that smooth a few rough edges to using MASON in Clojure.
+(The rough edges are due to reasonable design choices by the architects of both Clojure and MASON.)

 ## Usage